Black Anima: Music and themes

-Critical reception

 The album received generally favorable reviews from music critics.
 Allmusic's critic Neil Z. Young gave the album a positive review, particularly praising the song "Layers of Time", saying that "Cristina Scabbia and Andrea Ferro deliver a typically blockbuster performance" on the song.
 He ends the review stating that "Black Anima cuts to the core of human emotion and provides a welcome maturation for the band".

 Track listing

 All song written and composed by Lacuna Coil.